The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Discussion

-In each of these systems, turbulence, mixing, and cooling are key to understanding the dynamics and ultimate fate of the gas.
-As a result, key findings from studies of turbulent radiative mixing layers \citep[e.g.][]{Ji_2019, Fielding_2020, Tan_2021} are commonly invoked to interpret a wide range of observational diagnostics \citep[e.g.][]{Qu_2022, Lin_2025}.
-However, most previous work has neglected the role of viscosity, meaning that such interpretations could be significantly biased.
-Particularly if viscosity were to strongly suppress turbulent mixing and, consequently, cooling, as might be naively expected.
+In each of these systems, turbulence, mixing, and cooling are crucial to understanding the dynamics and ultimate fate of the gas.
+As a result, key findings from studies of TRMLs \citep[e.g.,][]{Ji_2019, Fielding_2020, Tan_2021} are commonly invoked to interpret a wide range of observational diagnostics \citep[e.g.,][]{Qu_2022, Lin_2025}.
+However, most previous works have neglected the role of viscosity, meaning that such interpretations could be significantly biased; in particular, if viscosity were to strongly suppress turbulent mixing and, consequently, cooling, as might be naively expected.

-In this study, however, we show that—contrary to expectations—viscosity has only a modest impact on the dynamics of turbulent mixing layers.
-In particular, for systems in the `fast cooling' regime (Da~$>1$), which includes most of the astrophysical environments described above, not only the $u’$–$Q$ relation remains unchanged but also the amount of turbulence expected from KHI.
-This allows one to continue using established theoretical predictions to relate, for instance, line widths to expected emissivities.\\
+In this study, however, we show that (contrary to expectations) viscosity has only a modest impact on the dynamics of turbulent mixing layers.
+In particular, for systems in the fast cooling regime (Da~$>1$), which includes most of the astrophysical environments described above, not only does the $u’$–$Q$ relation remain unchanged, but also the amount of turbulence expected from KHI.
+This allows us to continue using established theoretical predictions to relate the line widths to expected emissivities and other properties.\\

-Another important application of our work relates to the growing number of multiphase subgrid models, which aim to address the long-standing resolution problem in large-scale (e.g. cosmological) simulations.
-Such simulations are unable to fully resolve multiphase structures—like those discussed above—and therefore rely on subgrid prescriptions to approximate their behavior \citep[][]{Huang_2020, Smith_2023, Butsky_2024, Das_2024}.
-These models commonly adopt a numerical multi-fluid framework \citep[e.g.][]{Weinberger_2022}, with source and sink terms for each fluid component informed by small-scale simulations of turbulent mixing layers (TMLs) \citep[e.g.][]{Tan_2021}.
+Another important application of our work relates to the growing number of multiphase subgrid models, which aim to address the long-standing resolution problem in large-scale (e.g., cosmological) simulations.
+Such simulations are unable to fully resolve multiphase structures, such as those discussed above, and therefore rely on sub-grid prescriptions to approximate their behavior \citep[][]{Huang_2020, Smith_2023, Butsky_2024, Das_2024}.
+These models commonly adopt a numerical multi-fluid framework \citep[e.g.,][]{Weinberger_2022}, with source and sink terms for each fluid component informed by small-scale simulations of turbulent mixing layers \citep[e.g.,][]{Tan_2021}.